Pardon My Past

-Pardon My Past is a 1945 comedy film about a penniless veteran who gets mistaken for a millionaire by the latter's family and an unpaid bookie.
+Pardon My Past is a 1945 American comedy film directed by Leslie Fenton and starring Fred MacMurray, Marguerite Chapman and Akim Tamiroff.
+The film is about a penniless veteran who gets mistaken for a millionaire by the latter's family and an unpaid bookie.

 Plot

 Eddie York and Chuck Gibson are two ex-soldiers leaving the service to become mink farmers in Beaver Dam, Wisconsin.
 As they leave New York City to travel to their new home, they stop at a tailor to get new suits.
 While at the tailor, Eddie is mistaken for a wealthy playboy, Francis Pemberton, by a local thug.
 Since Francis owes $12,000 to a bookie named Jim Arnold, the thug decides to bring Francis back with him to his boss.

 The thug holds Eddie and Chuck at gunpoint and makes them follow him to Arnold, where the bookie claims his money back.
 Not for a second buying Eddie's explanation that he is not Francis, Arnold takes Eddie's wallet containing $3,000 in cash, and tells Eddie to come back the next day with the rest, or else.